Tonkapug/Tonkapug.github.io/README.md

-### Instructions for installing this repository via a source:
+### Instructions for installing this repository via the added source:

 <ul>
     <li>Go to Kodi Add-Ons to open the Addon Browser, then select "Install from zip file"</li>